Fred Whitcroft

 Frederick John Whitcroft (2 December 1882 – 9 August 1931) was a Canadian ice hockey player and coach.
-Whitcroft played for several notable amateur and early professional hockey squads, including the Renfrew Creamery Kings, Edmonton Eskimos and Kenora Thistles.
+Whitcroft played for several notable amateur and early professional hockey squads, including the Renfrew Creamery Kings, Edmonton Eskimos and Kenora Thistles, between 1906 and 1910.
+He was inducted into the Hockey Hall of Fame in 1962.

 Hockey career

-Early in his career, Whitcroft made a name for himself in hockey circles with his outstanding amateur play with the Peterborough Colts.
+Early in his career, Whitcroft made a name for himself in hockey circles with his outstanding amateur play with the Peterborough Colts (Ontario Hockey Association Junior and Intermediate 1899-1904 and 1905-1907).
 In 1907 the Stanley Cup champion Kenora Thistles signed him to a $700 contract.
 While with the Thistles, the team defeated Brandon to retain the Stanley Cup.
 The club next played a challenge with the Montreal Wanderers.
 The Wanderers defeated the Thistles in a two game, total points series by the score of 12–8, avenging their loss to the Thistles earlier in the season.

 The following year Whitcroft signed a contract to play with the Edmonton Eskimos of the Alberta Professional Hockey League.
 While with Edmonton, Whitcroft scored six goals in a game, five goals in a game three times and four times in a game once.
 Whitcroft led the league two years running in goals scored.
 Edmonton played in one Stanley Cup challenge in 1908, coming up against the Wanderers, losing 13-10 on goals in a two-game series.
 After the Edmonton team disbanded in December 1909, Whitcroft jumped back east and signed with the National Hockey Association's Renfrew Creamery Kings for $2,000.
 Among his teammates were Hockey Hall of Famers Cyclone Taylor, Frank Patrick, Lester Patrick, and Newsy Lalonde, on a team dubbed the Renfrew Millionaires.
 After one season playing for the Millionaires, Whitcroft retired from playing.
 He coached the Edmonton Dominions to the Alberta championship in 1913–14.

-Taking up gold prospecting after his hockey career was over, Whitcroft died of a heart attack in northern British Columbia in August, 1931.
-He was inducted into the Hockey Hall of Fame in 1962.
+He took up gold prospecting after his hockey career was over, while also coaching the Edmonton team for the Patricks, his former teammates.
+Whitcroft died of a heart attack in northern British Columbia August 9, 1931.